+Accountancy Scheme

-Accountancy Scheme Sanctions Guidance
+Sanctions Guidance

-The FRC's mission is to promote transparency and integrity in business.
+The FRC's mission is to serve the public interest by setting high standards of corporate governance, reporting and audit and by holding to account those responsible for delivering them.
 The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
+We also represent UK interests in international standard-setting.
 As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.

-The FRC does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.
+The FRC (which includes the FRC's officers, appointees, employees and agents) does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.

-© The Financial Reporting Council Limited 2018 The Financial Reporting Council Limited is a company limited by guarantee.
+© The Financial Reporting Council Limited 2021 The Financial Reporting Council Limited is a company limited by guarantee.
 Registered in England number 2486368.
 Registered Office: 8th Floor, 125 London Wall, London EC2Y 5AS